David Grosz, President

 Sara K. Davidson

-Assistant Editor of Artifex Press
+Senior Editor of Artifex Press

 Editor, Jim Dine Catalogue Raisonné

-Sara K. Davidson is the Assistant Editor of Artifex Press and Editor of the Jim Dine Catalogue Raisonné.
+Sara K. Davidson is the Senior Editor of Artifex Press and Editor of the Jim Dine Catalogue Raisonné.
 She has been extensively researching Dine’s sculptural practice since 2010.
 She contributed writing to the catalogue Peripheral Visions: Italian Photography in Context (Charta: 2012).
 She has previously held positions as the Cataloguer of the Evening Sales of Contemporary Art at Phillips de Pury & Company, and as Director of Marvelli Gallery in New York.

 Editor, Chuck Close Catalogue Raisonné